FloWalchs/redmine_wiki_approval/README.md

 5. Older versions remain accessible for audit and rollback

 ## 🌐 Internationalization
-Supports 14+ languages including:
-- English, Japanese, German, French, Spanish, Italian
+The plugin supports 14+ languages, including English, German, Japanese, French, Spanish, and more.
-- Portuguese, Russian, Korean, Chinese, and more
+- <u>Full Support:</u> English and German are currently the primary maintained languages.
+- <u>Experimental:</u> Other languages are currently in an experimental state.
+- <u>Contribute:</u> Pull Requests to improve or add translations for your language are highly welcome!

 ## 📋 Requirements